 Through ways, such as the appearance of your house, you can deter burglars.
-If you decide on an alarm system, Burglar and Fire Alarm Association can help you locate reputable alarm companies in your area.
+If you decide on an alarm system, Canadian Security Association (CANASA) can help you locate reputable alarm companies in your area.
 You should also check with your BBB for a reliability report on the company.
 As well be sure that all equipment you purchase or lease has been tested by Underwriters Laboratories.

 Some tips when shopping for alarm systems are: